One of the great perks of living in Thailand is the availability

 The peak season is from April to August.

 Dragon Fruit (แก้วมังกร | gâew mang-gon)

-This uniquely looking fruit is mildly sweet with a leathery, slightly leafy skin.
+This unique looking fruit is mildly sweet with a leathery, slightly leafy skin.
 The flesh, which is eaten raw, is rather bland in its taste.
 It makes a great palate cleanser during a meal of otherwise spicy and flavorful food.